michelesr/thesis/src/ci.md

 For every component used in the implementation, the installation and configuration procedure is explained.
-The procedure can be reproduced in desktop environment as well as in servers.
+The procedure can be reproduced in desktop environments as well as in servers.

 ## Gogs - Go Git Service